Student Led Projects

 8TH GRADE PROJECTS

-Longer dry seasons impact overall water supply, making access to water one of the biggest needs for Comalapan communities.
-The municipality tries to provide water to the families, but water runs happen once or twice a month (if even), and families need a place to store the water.
-Underground water tinacos allow families to hold up to 5 barrels (1,100 liters) of water, helping them to have water daily for a considerable period of time.
+Longer dry seasons impact the overall water supply, making access to water one of the biggest needs for Comalapan communities.
+Water tanks allow families to hold up to 5 barrels (1,100 liters) of water which reduces the time that families are without access to municipal water

-However, water from local sources is polluted with trash and pesticides, causing gastrointestinal illness.
-The water tinacos and smoke-efficient stoves are intrinsically connected, as families will need to boil their water for drinking and cooking purpose
+However, water from local sources is polluted with trash and pesticides causing gastrointestinal illness.
+The water tanks and smoke-efficient stoves are intrinsically connected, as families need to boil their water for drinking and cooking purposes.

 9TH GRADE PROJECTS